By

 Geographic cohorts

-Analysis by zone reveals regional preferences.
+Zone analysis reveals regional preferences.
 Marketers adapt their strategies according to identified local behaviors.

 Demographic cohorts